-DePauw University is accredited by The Higher Learning Commission of the North Central Association.
+DePauw University is accredited by The Higher Learning Commission.
 The public is invited to submit comments about the University.

 Mail to:

 Public Comment on DePauw University The Higher Learning Commission 230 South LaSalle Street, Suite 7-500 Chicago, IL 60604-1411